benhutchison/prickle/README.md

 Pickle(l: Fruit)
 ```

-##Authors
+##Contributors

 Prickle is written and maintained by Ben Hutchison.

-Credit & thanks to Sebastien Doeraene for scala-js-pickling, Li Haoyi for microjson,
+Credit & thanks for prior work to Sebastien Doeraene for scala-js-pickling, Li Haoyi for microjson

-and Eugene Burmako for helping fix Prickle's macros.
+Contributors: @xeno-by, @antonkulaga, @ddispaltro, @mysticfall